misiektoja/spotify_monitor/docs/usage.md

 | Direct `docker run` on macOS or Windows PowerShell | `docker run --rm -it --init -v "${PWD}:/data:z" misiektoja/spotify-monitor:latest` |
 | Direct `docker run` on native Linux | `docker run --rm -it --init --user "$(id -u):$(id -g)" -v "$PWD:/data:z" misiektoja/spotify-monitor:latest` |

-For example, `spotify_monitor --doctor TARGET` becomes `docker compose run --rm spotify_monitor --doctor TARGET` with Compose.
+For example, `spotify_monitor --doctor <spotify_target>` becomes `docker compose run --rm spotify_monitor --doctor <spotify_target>` with Compose.
 The current host directory appears as `/data` inside the container, so container paths to its files must start with `/data/`.

 The first `docker run` command works in macOS shells and Windows PowerShell with a Docker-compatible runtime that provides the `docker` CLI.
 In Windows Command Prompt replace `${PWD}` with `%cd%`.